- Program List

-"A symphony should be like the world: it must embrace everything."
-With his ten-plus symphonies, Mahler's world extended horizons beyond anything known to concert audiences.
-His vision stretched the boundaries of the orchestra and the symphonic form.
+According to Mahler, “A symphony should be like the world: it must embrace everything.”
+With his ten-plus symphonies, Mahler’s world extended horizons beyond anything known to concert audiences.
+His vision stretched the boundaries of the orchestra, of the symphonic form and even this radio show!
 Join us for two full weeks on the symphonies of Gustav Mahler.

 Bill deconstructs Mahler's symphonies while weaving through his early and difficult history in Bohemia (now Czech Republic).
 Mahler described his struggle as being "three times homeless--as a native of Bohemia in Austria, as an Austrian among Germans, and as a Jew throughout the world."